 - The campus research engine continues in high gear.
 UNC ranks in the top ten institutions nationwide for NIH funding ($379M). $257M of that goes directly to UNC School of Medicine.
 Institutional strengths that offer opportunity for neurosurgery include global health, oncology, head injury, neuro-imaging, gene therapy and nanotechnology.

 - The Department of Neurosurgery continues to grow along with our entire UNC Health Care System.
 We currently have 11 neurosurgeons, one medical endocrinologist and one neuro-oncologist, providing services on the UNC Medical Center Hospitals as well as at hospitals in Pinehurst and High Point, NC.

 - Our pediatric program is expanding rapidly.
 We have a busy fetal surgery program, and new outreach clinics around the state.

-- Chapel Hill and the Triangle are widely regarded as one of the nicest places in America to live.
-The Triangle metropolitan area, including Durham, Raleigh and several surrounding communities, has a population of about 1.25 million.
+- The Triangle area is widely regarded as one of the nicest places in America to live.
+The Triangle metropolitan area, including Chapel Hill, Durham, Raleigh and several surrounding communities, has a population of about 1.25 million.
 The University provides a number of activities ranging from athletic events to arts and music.
-Both the Blue Ridge Mountains and the Atlantic Ocean beaches are easily reached by car on the weekend (but probably not both in the same weekend!)
+Both the Blue Ridge Mountains and the Atlantic Ocean beaches are just a few hours away.

 We hope that you will strongly consider our program.
 We believe the residents that we train are having outstanding success in their careers and have received a solid foundation of neurosurgical training in an environment that valued their participation.
 We look forward to meeting with you, and we wish you good luck in the Match.